 - Try and use a lens with less distortion to create the ‘perfect looking’ flatlay

-I really like the flat lay image that I took of the snacks that were provided on the night however it would have worked better if I was angled at a bird’s eye view or used a tripod looking down so the sugar snap peas weren’t blurred.
+I really like the flat lay image that I took of the snacks that were provided on the night however it would have worked better if I was angled at a bird’s eye view or used a tripod to look directly down so the sugar snap peas weren’t blurred.

 - Practise using ‘magic angles’ to find your favourites – straight on, 45 degrees, bird’s eye view